-- Promote regional and statewide collaborative efforts to address drought conditions. - Support continued water conservation efforts. - Support State funding for storm water infrastructure improvements and compliance with storm water quality regulations. - Engage with the State and Regional Water Board regarding National Pollutants Discharge Elimination System (NPDES) permit requirements. - Support local reimbursements for the implementation of NPDES requirements. - Advocate for Proposition 1 water bond guidelines and funding distribution that ensure regional and disadvantaged communities have maximum opportunity to draw down grant funding for local projects. - Support pursing available grant funding to assist with drought mitigation infrastructure projects, water supply planning efforts, Sustainably Groundwater Management Act compliance, stormwater programs and other water board mandates. - Support local control in the implementation of the Sustainable Groundwater Management Act (SGMA), the development of a Groundwater Suitability Agency (GSA) and development/implementation of a Groundwater Sustainability Plan (GSP). - Support continued local collaboration between agencies and stakeholders in the implementation of SGMA requirements. - Support the creation of an Ukiah Valley Groundwater Sustainability Agency Joint Powers Authority and the collaborative development of a Groundwater Sustianaianblity Plan for the Ukiah Basin. - Engage in the local SGMA implementation for any new medium or high priority basins identified in Mendocino County in future Bulletin 118 revisions. - Advocate for locally beneficial legislation related to SGMA that may be introduced in the 2017 session. - Support increased federal funding in order to continue work on the Feasibility Study for the raising of Coyote Valley Dam consistent with the Feasibility Study Cost Share Agreement signed by the U.S. Army Corp of Engineers (USACE) and the Inland Water and Power Commission (IWPC), of which Mendocino County is a member. - Support full federal environmental restoration funding to allow the USACE to mitigate water quality impacts identified by the National Marine Fisheries Service Jeopardy findings under Section 7 of the Endangered Species Act and contained within the Russian River Biological Opinion. - Advocate the revising of the Operations Manual passed by Congress in 1958 for the Coyote Valley Dam water releases to address year-to-year carry over supply issues in Lake Mendocino and to protect listed fish. - Engage in the operating re-licensing process for FERC Project No. 77 the Potter Valley Hydroelectric Project. - Monitor the legal challenges to the Waters of the United States rule (by the EPA and Army Corps) aimed at re-defining the definition of "Waters of the US" inside the Clean Water. - Continued to advocate for developing a new rule that would not inappropriately or unnecessarily expand coverage to new land features or waters or broaden the overall jurisdiction of the agencies.
+- Advocate for legislation to allow and streamline the process for water districts to consolidate districts. - Promote regional and statewide collaborative efforts on drought preparedness. - Support continued water conservation efforts. - Support State funding for storm water infrastructure improvements and compliance with storm water quality regulations. - Engage with the State and Regional Water Board regarding National Pollutants Discharge Elimination System (NPDES) permit requirements. - Support local reimbursements for the implementation of NPDES requirements. - Support funding for storm water resources plan implementation projects. - Advocate for funding for trash amendment implementation. - o Support the determination that the trash amendment is an unfunded mandate. - Advocate for Proposition 1 water bond funding distribution that ensure regional and disadvantaged communities have maximum opportunity to draw down grant funding for local projects. - Support pursing available grant funding to assist with drought mitigation infrastructure projects, water supply planning efforts, Sustainable Groundwater Management Act compliance, storm water programs and other water board mandates. - Support local control in the implementation of the Sustainable Groundwater Management Act (SGMA) and development/implementation of a Groundwater Sustainability Plan (GSP). - Support continued local collaboration between agencies and stakeholders in the implementation of SGMA requirements. - Engage in the local SGMA implementation for any new medium or high priority basins identified in Mendocino County in future Bulletin 118 revisions. - Advocate for locally beneficial legislation related to SGMA that introduced in the 2019 session. - Support increased federal funding in order to continue work on the Feasibility Study for the raising of Coyote Valley Dam consistent with the Feasibility Study Cost Share Agreement signed by the U.S. Army Corp of Engineers (USACE) and the Inland Water and Power Commission (IWPC), of which Mendocino County Water Agency is a member. - Support full federal environmental restoration funding to allow the USACE to mitigate water quality impacts identified by the National Marine Fisheries Service Jeopardy findings under Section 7 of the Endangered Species Act and contained within the Russian River Biological Opinion. - Advocate for the revising of the Operations Manual passed by Congress in 1958 for the Coyote Valley Dam water releases to address year-to-year carry over supply issues in Lake Mendocino and to protect listed fish.

+- Engage in the re-licensing and auction process for FERC Project No. 77 the Potter Valley Hydroelectric Project. - Monitor the legal challenges to the Waters of the United States rule (by the EPA and Army Corps) aimed at re-defining the definition of "Waters of the US" inside the Clean Water. - Continued to advocate for developing a new rule that would not inappropriately or unnecessarily expand coverage to new land features or waters or broaden the overall jurisdiction of the agencies.
 Additionally, the detrimental impacts and burdens to municipalities and agriculture nationwide could be more thoroughly assessed and minimized. - Support Congressional efforts for the development of a new rule.